giulioturrisi/Flywheel-Pendulum-Robot/README.md

 ## Overview
-This repo contains the code for controlling both a real and a simulated flywheel pendulum robot via ROS2.
+This repo contains the code for controlling both a real and a simulated (in [Mujoco](https://github.com/google-deepmind/mujoco) or [CoppeliaSim](https://www.coppeliarobotics.com/downloads)) flywheel pendulum robot via ROS2.

 ## List of available controllers
 1. Feedback Linearization